• Skip to primary navigation

 It can also help to detoxify the body and improve digestion.

-As a result, the lemon extract is a versatile ingredient that can be used for culinary and health purposes.
+As a result, the lemon extract is a flexible ingredient that can be used for culinary and health purposes.

 • Key Characteristics: Lemon extract is a concentrated form of lemon flavor, providing a strong citrus punch.
 However, it lacks the texture and freshness that lime zest offers.